opencampus-sh/ml-project-template/0_LiteratureReview/INSTRUCTIONS.md

 ## Submission

-Add your completed literature review to the [README](README.md) of this folder.
+Use the structure provided in the [README](README.md) of this folder to complete your literature review.